Putting one foot in front of the other…

 One of the best electronic topographic map products is E-Topo CD-ROM Topographic Maps of BC – E70003 Southwest British Columbia ($99.95), available at MEC and ITMB.

-The Canadian Government now offers the “CanMatrix – Digital Topographic Maps of Canada” (NTS topo maps) free of charge.
+The Canadian Government offers the “GeoGratis – Search, Discover and Download Free Maps, Data and Publications” (NTS topo maps) free of charge.
 However, note that many of these are quite old (contours are frequently marked in feet) and may not be a reliable source for logging roads.

 A helpful directory guide is as follows for the 1:50,000 scale series: